juhp/fbrnch/README.md

 $ fbrnch parallel --sidetag rawhide pkg-x pkg-y pkg-z pkg-xy pkg-xy-z
 ```
 generates a sidetag and builds a list of packages there
 in parallel ordered by build dependencies.
+When building for a branch
+merging from newer branch will be offered unless using `--no-merge`.

-Except for rawhide using a sidetag is required,
+Except for rawhide using a sidetag is required.
-so you need to manage and select them
-if using more than one per branch with `--target`.
+If you have more than one branch sidetag, you can select one using `--target`.

+After parallel building you can create a Bodhi update from the sidetag.

+It is also possible to build a package in parallel across branches
+and push to Bodhi.

 ### Creating new packages/branches